 The Call – No Military Action without Congressional approval

 The Constitution gives the power to authorize military action to Congress.
-However, in recent decades, Congress has often failed to fully assert it prerogative and duty and has acquiesced to the executive taking various military actions with flimsy Congressional authority.
+However, in recent decades, Congress has often failed to fully assert its prerogative and has acquiesced to the executive taking various military actions with flimsy Congressional authority.
 Shortly after the 9/11 attacks, Congress authorized the President to take military action against any entity that committed or aided the attacks, or harbored perpetrators, in order to prevent future attacks (the 2001 AUMF).
 All use of US military force since then, including the Syrian missile strike, have relied on the 2001 AUMF.
 By any measure, the 2001 AUMF has been stretched far beyond its original intent and there is currently disagreement as to whether President Trump’s missile attack on the Syrian air base is legal and authorized by Congress.
 Many in Congress in both parties want Congress to play a more explicit role in authorizing military action in Syria and elsewhere.
-This debate becomes more vital as Trump has threatened unilateral military action not only in Syria, but also in North Korea.
-Especially with an unpredictable and ill-informed president, it is imperative that Congress perform its Constitutional duty and reassert its obligation to approve or disapprove of military force before it occurs.
+By dropping a MOAB in Afghanistan and threatening North Korea, Trump appears to be escalating military action, quite possibly as a distraction from the Russia news.
+With an unpredictable and ill-informed president risking nuclear attack or retaliation, it is imperative that Congress perform its Constitutional duty and reassert its obligation to approve or disapprove of military force before it occurs.

-Call all three of your members of Congress and tell them Congress must reassert its Constitutional duty and require the president to obtain Congressional approval before any further military action.
+Call your three members of Congress and tell them Congress must reassert its Constitutional duty and require the president to obtain Congressional approval before any further military action.

 Hi.
 This is [NAME] and I’m a constituent in [ZIP].